Some logically weak Ramseyan theorems: Introduction

-The aim of this paper is to study Ramsey theory of larger exponents, mainly from provability viewpoint.
-We consider several families of consequences of Ramsey's Theorems.
+The aim of this paper is to study Ramsey theory of larger exponents, mainly from a provability viewpoint.
+We consider several families of consequences of Ramsey's Theorem.
 As usual, we take $\RCA$ as the base theory and may assume it without explicit reference.